emmawalshdev/The-Book-bar/testing.md

     - Hover over each icon, confirm that the hover effects are applied.
     - Click on the copyright icon, confirm navigation to Github profile.
     - Click on the copyright text, confirm navigation to Github profile.
-    - Click on the facebook icon, confirm navigation to facebook.
+    - Click on the Facebook icon, confirm navigation to Facebook.
-    - Click on the facebook icon, confirm navigation to instagram.
+    - Click on the Instagram icon, confirm navigation to Instagram.
-    - Click on the twitter icon, confirm navigation to twitter.
+    - Click on the Twitter icon, confirm navigation to Twitter.

 **Homepage**
 1. Search bar functionality